aroq/oro-eks-kpt/README.md

-# oro-eks-kpt
-KPT package for the ORO Commerce installation on AWS EKS
+# KPT package for the ORO Commerce installation on AWS EKS